tflanagan/quickbase.dev/source/index.html.md

 ```

 <a href='https://help.quickbase.com/api-guide/API_CopyGroup.html' target='_blank'>Quick Base Documentation</a>

+Use API_CopyGroup to duplicate an existing group with the same list of users and subgroups, and a different name and ID.

 Parameter | Required | Default | Description
 --------- | -------- | ------- | -----------